 When to Contact a Medical Professional

-Call for an appointment with your provider if a lack of sleep or too much sleep is interfering with daily living.
+Contact your provider for an appointment if a lack of sleep or too much sleep is interfering with daily living.

 Getting regular exercise and avoiding as many causes of sleep disruption as possible and adequate exposure to natural light may help control sleep problems.